Manual Update of the Secure Boot Platform Key in Virtual Machines

 2. Take snapshot of the VM.

-3. Attach a disk containing the Microsoft PK (see Disk Preparation section).
+3. Attach a disk containing the Microsoft PK (see Disk Preparation for Platform Key Update section below).

 4. Enable Secure Boot variable update without authentication by adding VMX advanced option.